open-power-ref-design-toolkit/opsmgr/playbooks/README.rst

 The following core plays/roles are implemented so far:
 - bootstrap.yml: convenience play to set up a common ssh key and sudoers access (as needed) all inventory hosts.
 - site.yml: end-to-end playbook that orchestrates the main plays (except bootstrap and teardown).
-- opsmgr.yml: build lxc containers for integrated open applications and adds them into dynamic inventory.
+- hosts.yml: build lxc containers for integrated open applications and adds them into dynamic inventory.
+- opsmgr.yml Installs the opsmgr CLI, UI and plugins in a horizon container
 - local.yml: sets up ssh key and sudoers for the created containers.
 - <app>.yml: plays that are responsible for installing the server side of integrated open applications.
 - targets.yml: play that discovers what types of resources are defined into inventory and spawns calls to the integrated provisioning plugins.